 Where is Alf Inge Haaland now?

-Alf Inge Haaland, regarded by many Leeds United fans as an icon because of his outspoken views on rivals Manchester United quit playing football in 2003 at the age of 31 after 3 years at Manchester City.
+Former Leeds United defender Alf Inge Haaland quit playing football in 2003 at the age of 31 after three years playing at Manchester City.

 Embed from Getty Images

-When Keane released his second book, The Second Half in 2014 he controversially claimed that he didn’t regret his horror tackle on Haaland.
+When Keane released his second book, The Second Half in 2014 he controversially claimed that he didn’t regret his horror tackle one bit.